Updated on 22/12/2022

-All of this has triggered a series of consequences.
-First of all, brand identity has changed.
-Today, the themes are environmental sustainability, energy efficiency, transparency and an increasingly smart approach.
+All this has triggered a series of chain effects.
+First of all, the change of the brand identity of all the giants in the sector: the key words, today, are environmental sustainability, energy efficiency, transparency and an increasingly smart approach.

-Above all, there has been a reversal of the role of the user, who is no longer a number among many, but the real center of the business, an asset and added value of the companies in the sector.
+And then, above all, the reversal of the role of the user: which is no longer a number among other numbers, but has become the real center of business, the true heritage and added value of companies in the industry.

-In turn, companies have committed themselves to strengthen their customer care services, aiming to establish a one-to-one, tailor-made dialog with customers.
-Here, the ultimate goal to be achieved is loyalty.
+Companies that, in turn, are all committed to strengthening their customer care services, aiming as much as possible to establish a one-to-one and tailored dialogue with their customers: the ultimate goal to achieve is loyalty and loyalty.

-Consider Engie, the fourth largest group in the world in the energy sector or the Italian A2A: both companies have chosen to rely on the advanced services offered by Doxee, which makes digitization, personalization, and customer-oriented services the center of its business.
-It is no coincidence that CIOReview has included Doxee in its list of the 20 most promising technologies for the world of Utilities in 2018.
+Just think of Engie, the fourth world group in the Energy sector, with its Water department; or – to stay in Italy – A2A: both of these companies have chosen in recent years to rely on the cutting-edge services offered by a company like Doxee, which makes digitization, customization and customer-oriented services the center of its business.
+And, not surprisingly, CIOReview (an American magazine specializing in technological and cutting-edge solutions for business) has included Doxee services in the 2018 list of the 20 most promising technologies for the world of Utilities

 Users and infrastructure: The two main playing fields